csXImage Version 3.3 - Online Manual

 Images are loaded into the control using LoadFromFile and saved to disk using SaveToFile.

 LoadFromFile (FileName As String) - Reads the file from disk, loads the image into the control and displays the image.
 FileName must be a complete path to the file.
-The following file types are supported: .bmp, .gif, .jpg, .jpeg, .jpe, .png, .wbmp, .wbm, .pcx, .psd, .tif and .tiff. csXImage will recognise the file format from the file content even if the file has an incorrect or missing extension.
+The following file types are supported: .bmp, .gif, .jpg, .jpeg, .jpe, .png, .wbmp, .wbm, .pcx, .psd, .tif, .tiff and .pdf. csXImage will recognise the file format from the file content even if the file has an incorrect or missing extension.

 SaveToFile (FileName As String) - Saves the file to disk.
 FileName must be a complete path to the file, including the file extension.
 The extension must be .bmp, .gif, .jpg, .jpeg, .jpe, .png, .wbmp, .wbm, .pcx, .psd, .tif, .tiff or .pdf.
 If it is .gif or .png, transparency will be defined by the Transparent and BGColor properties.
 If it is .jpg, .jpeg or .jpe, the compression quality will be defined by the JPEGQuality property.
 If the file already exists, it will be overwritten without warning.